How To Become A Psychotherapist

 iStock/Halfpoint

-Educational requirements to be a psychotherapist
+How to become a psychotherapist

-To become a licensed psychotherapist, extensive coursework is required from accredited universities.
+To know how to become a psychotherapist, extensive coursework is required from accredited universities.
 Initially, an individual may be required to receive a bachelor's degree in psychology, a degree in counseling, or a degree in a related field, like social work, which can take approximately four years.
 Students may need to have a strong undergraduate GPA as they work toward their bachelor’s degree to enter a reputable master’s program, the next step in the path to becoming a mental health counselor or social worker.

 A master's degree in clinical psychology, social work, family therapy, or related fields can be a prerequisite to becoming licensed in most states.
 You can choose to enter a more structured master’s degree program with a set schedule that will enable you to graduate sooner.
 However, if attending graduate school full-time isn’t an option, you can also take a variety of continuing education courses at your own pace to earn your master’s degree.
 There may be plenty of degree options as you work toward a career in psychology and mental health.